sbabic/swupdate/doc/source/sw-description.rst

 It is possible to signal that a reboot for a specific update is not required.
 This information is evaluated by SWUpdate just to inform a backend about the transaction result.
-If a postinstall script (icommand line parameter -p) is passed at the startup to perform a reboot, it will be executed anyway because SWUpdate cannot know the nature of this script.
+If a postinstall script (command line parameter -p) is passed at the startup to perform a reboot, it will be executed anyway because SWUpdate cannot know the nature of this script.